 In light of recent events and with consideration toward the safety of our attendees, all non-functioning projectile weapons must also meet the following criteria:

-- Your prop must either have a solid orange plug permanently affixed to the end of the barrel as a part of the device, or must have a solid orange barrel marking permanently affixed to the exterior surface of the barrel.
+- Your prop must either have a solid orange plug affixed to the end of the barrel as a part of the device, or must have a solid orange barrel marking affixed to the exterior surface of the barrel.
 Both options must meet a minimum of 6 millimeters in length, and must cover the entire circumference of the barrel.

 If you have a large prop or weapon (between 5 and 7 feet in length, heavier than 10 pounds, wider than 2 feet), please feel free to email email@example.com with any questions or concerns you have.
 Props longer than 7 feet will not be allowed, and exceptions for the cosplay competition will not be made.